chaplinjs/chaplin/docs/chaplin.mediator.md

 define ['chaplin', 'otherdependency'], (Chaplin, OtherDependency) ->
 ```

-For example, if you have a session_controller that login the user, it will tell the mediator (which will tell it to interested modules) that the login happened by doing:
+For example, if you have a session_controller that logs the user in, it will tell the mediator (which will tell it to interested modules) that the login happened by doing:

 ```coffeescript
 Chaplin.mediator.publish 'login', user